dafer45/TBTK/README.md

 To aid such integration, TBTK is specifically designed to allow for solution algorithms to be used interchangably with minimal amount of modification of the code.
 <br/><br/>

-**For full documenation, see:** http://www.second-quantization.com/
+**Full documenation available at:** http://www.second-quantization.com/
 **Also see:** http://www.second-tech.com

 # Example